-1. All approved Level 7 programmes leading to diplomas, degrees and related qualifications at Levels 7-10 will be subject to an annual monitoring process and will comply with New Zealand Qualifications Authority (NZQA) requirements.
+- All approved Level 7 programmes of study leading to diplomas, degrees and related qualifications at Levels 7-10 will be subject to an annual monitoring process and will comply with New Zealand Qualifications Authority (NZQA) requirements.

-2.1.
-NZQA-managed monitoring for new programmes leading to diplomas, degrees, and related qualifications at levels 7 to 10 in the first years of delivery, and
+2.1 NZQA-managed monitoring for new programmes of study leading to diplomas, degrees, and related qualifications at Levels 7 - 10 in the first years of delivery; and

-2.2.
-Monitoring by Annual Programme Evaluation and Review report.
+2.2 Monitoring by Annual Programme Evaluation and Review (APER) report.

-2.2.1.
-In this instance, the monitoring process is managed by Otago Polytechnic Ltd following application to and approval from NZQA for delegated responsibility for monitoring by Annual Programme Evaluation Report (APER) to manage the annual monitoring process.
-This includes the Otago Polytechnic Ltd appointment of an external monitor.
+2.1.1.
+In this instance, the monitoring process is managed by Otago Polytechnic Business Division (OPBD) following application to and approval from NZQA for delegated responsibility for monitoring by Annual Programme Evaluation Review (APER) to manage the annual monitoring process.
+This includes the OPBD appointment of an External Monitor.

-4. Following each visit, the monitor will send a report to NZQA after checking factual accuracy with Otago Polytechnic Ltd. Heads of College are responsible for addressing the monitor’s recommendations in the subsequent APER and/or by any date set by NZQA.
+2.1.3.
+Following each visit, the Monitor sends a report to NZQA and refers it back to OPBD for checking factual accuracy.
+Heads of College or delegate are responsible for addressing the Monitor’s recommendations in the subsequent report to the monitor and the APER.

-6. Where monitoring is by APER, the Director: Academic Excellence, following completion of the APER report and any Otago Polytechnic Ltd required meeting, prepares these for submission to NZQA by the required deadline each year.
+2.2.3.
+Where monitoring is by APER, the Director: Academic Excellence/or equivalent, following completion of the APER report and any OPBD required meeting/s, prepares these for submission to NZQA by the required deadline each year.

-7. The Head of College notifies the Director: Academic Excellence of impending monitor visits and arranges a meeting between the monitor and the Director: Academic Excellence.
+- The Head of College or delegate notifies the Director: Academic Excellence/or equivalent and the Deputy Chief Executive: Academic Delivery/or equivalent of impending Monitor’s visits and arranges a meeting between the Monitor and these parties.

-8. The Head of College ensures that the Director: Academic Excellence receives a copy of the monitor’s report.
+- The Head of College or delegate ensures that the Director: Academic Excellence/or equivalent and the Deputy Chief Executive: Academic Delivery/or equivalent receive a copy of the Monitor’s report.